-What you probably won’t see right away is that the rampart along the moat is actually saw-toothed shape.
-This makes you just waiting for the princess to come around the corner.
+What you probably won’t see right away is that the rampart along the moat is actually in saw-toothed shape.
+This makes you just wait for the princess to come around the corner.

 It was built in the 17th century to protect the city.
 However, the only occasion was during the Bremen-Swedish war in 1666.
 Bremen against Sweden – a new version of David against Goliath.

 Today, the rampart is a huge, very pleasant greenery.
 The mill – a former grain mill, in its very first version built in 1815 – houses a lovely café, cleverly called ‘Kaffee Mühle’, coffee mill.